Kumoricon Convention Code of Conduct

 30-minute line rule: Please don't line up more than 30 minutes ahead of any event.

 Disability assistance: When registering for or checking in to the convention, members requesting disabilities accommodation can skip the regular registration line and receive service at the Registration management desk.
-Please visit the Yojimbo Office for further disability accommodations throughout the convention.
+Please visit the Operations Office for further disability accommodations throughout the convention.

 Animals: The Oregon Convention Center prohibits all animals on its campus.
 This includes therapy or anxiety pets.
 Only animals trained to provide assistance to an individual with a disability, through a specific action, are allowed.
 For any official Kumoricon programming held outside the Oregon Convention Center, the policies for the venue where that programming is held apply.